What is Activator Method, and how does it work?

 This method is considered to be a gentle and low-force technique, making it suitable for patients who may be uncomfortable with or unable to tolerate traditional manual adjustments.
 It is often used to treat a wide range of musculoskeletal conditions, including neck pain, back pain, headaches, and joint pain.

-Activator adjusting works by stimulating the body’s nerves inside the joints and to ultimately bring proper alignment of the affected joint.
+Activator adjusting works by stimulating the body’s nerves inside the joints and ultimately bringing proper alignment of the affected joint.
 This can help to reduce pain, improve mobility, and promote healing.

-Here are Pro Active Chiropractic we are dedicated to maintaining your body’s proper function and therefore your quality of life.
-If you are in need of chiropractic care but are in too much pain for or are uncomfortable with manual adjustments, contact Pro Active Chiropractic for activator method chiropractic care.
+Here at Pro-Active Chiropractic, we are dedicated to maintaining your body’s proper function and, therefore, your quality of life.
+If you need chiropractic care but are in too much pain or are uncomfortable with manual adjustments, contact Pro Active Chiropractic for activator method chiropractic care.

 What is an activator adjusting instrument?

 The impulse is intended to adjust the joint and improve alignment without causing stress on the surrounding muscles and tissues.
 The impulse delivered by the activator is intended to be quick and precise, typically taking only a fraction of a second to administer.
-The force delivered by the activator is less than the force that can be generated by the manual adjustments by the chiropractor.
+The force delivered by the activator is less than the force that the manual adjustments by the chiropractor can generate.